 - Real Men Wear Pink: Umibozu's hobby is taking care of flowers.
 In the old days, he tried to hide this from his comrade soldiers; fearing that others will look down on him.
 When they found out, they couldn't care less, even taking turns to tend them when he was injured in the field.

-- We Help the Helpless — the City Hunter team.
-Ryo Saeba specializes in helping helpless women, since he's always keen on mixing lechery with work.
+- We Help the Helpless: The City Hunter team.
+Partially subverted with Ryo who only helps women, since he's always keen on mixing lechery with work.

-- Apparently this is the hobby of every mercenary involved with Saeba.
+- Though apparently this trope is the hobby of every mercenary involved with him.